kknoer/tcpdf-output-buffer/README.md

 I take zero credit for the TCPDF library.

 This can be used to generate fancy looking invoices, reports, etc. on the fly.
+Database output can easily be added using this output buffer technique.

 ![Example Output](https://raw.github.com/kknoer/tcpdf_output_buffer/master/screenshot.png)